 Can I rent Camp Aldersgate's facilities?

 Absolutely!
-Many individuals and businesses reserve our facilities for meetings and retreats when not reserved for our camping programs.
+Many individuals and businesses reserve our facilities for meetings and retreats when they are not reserved for our camping programs.
 Groups have access to indoor and outdoor meeting spaces and overnight facilities.
-We do not rent our facilities during June and July.
-For more information about rentals, including prices and availability, click here or contact Emily at 501.225.1444.
+We do not rent our facilities during mid-May to early August.
+For more information about rentals, including prices and availability, click here or contact Mimi at 501.225.1444.

 How can I stay up-to-date with Camp Aldersgate's activities and programs?

 Camp Aldersgate is accredited by the American Camp Association.

 Notice of Non-Discrimination – It is the policy of Camp Aldersgate not to discriminate on the basis of race, color, national or ethnic origin, political or religious opinion or affiliation, age, gender or disability in camp-administered activities and programs.